AWikia/Level/README.md

 Level is a font first invented for the xtreme drawboard based on System.
 Now available as a true type font for use in the web.

 ## Features
-- 3782 different glyphs, supporting over 146 Languages plus Japanese (Extremely Limited Kanji Support), which consist of:
+- 3848 different glyphs (Of which 3497 are in BMP and 351 in SMP) , supporting over 146 Languages plus Japanese (Extremely Limited Kanji Support), which consist of:
   - Basic Latin
   - Latin 1
   - Extended Latin A